RE & Social Sciences

 Key Stage 4

-Most students do a full course GCSE, which focuses on a range of religious and ethical issues, including punishment, abortion and democracy.
-GCSE Beliefs, Values and Ethics helps students to develop a range of transferable skills, such as justifying a personal opinion and listening in discussion.
+Most students do a full course Edexcel GCSE in Religious Studies, which focuses on a range of religious and ethical issues, including punishment, abortion and democracy.
+Beliefs, Values and Ethics studies help students to develop a range of transferable skills, such as justifying a personal opinion and listening in discussion.

 Key Stage 5

-A-Level Philosophy & Ethics is an academically rigourous course, enabling students to be stretched in terms of critical thinking.
-Students enjoy this course because of the progress they make in being able to critique arguements presented by others.
+At A-Level students can study Philosophy & Ethics or Sociology both academically rigourous courses, enabling students to be stretched in terms of critical thinking.
+Students enjoy these course because of the progress they make in being able to critique arguements presented by others and understand and evaluate concepts and society.

-For further information on the courses please contact Miss Collins.
+For further information on the courses please contact Miss Holt.

 What subject interests everyone?
 What subject reveals all and leads to the most people-centred careers?